Personally vetted instructors

 Regional differences within Mexico

 Northern Mexican Spanish (Monterrey, Sonora, Chihuahua) sounds different from Yucateco (slower, more Mayan-inflected), Costeño (Caribbean coast, with its own slang), or chilango (CDMX, sing-songy and fast).
-Pick the region you care about — based on family ties, work, or just love of a particular Mexican film — and your tutor will lean into that variant.
+Pick the region you care about, whether for family ties, work, or just love of a particular Mexican film, and your tutor will lean into that variant.
 We can also teach a more neutral pan-Mexican register that works anywhere in the country, similar to our neutral South American Spanish approach for students with cross-regional needs.

 FAQ